jaiecodes/CS437_Post_Labs/Lab3/ReadMe.md

 ## Lab 3 Checkpoint 2

 We filtered the writing of x and y acceleration based on the MAC address of the transmitting Pi and the packet type.
 We take the RSSI value written into the CVS file as a data point to create a scatter plot using the ranges to determine the color of the dot in the scatter plot.
+You can see the scale is flawed since we were learning to edit the values when we took this but the yellow colors indicate when it is a higher RSSI aka when the signal strength is stronger, which makes sense since in this case we were walking toward the transmitting pi.

 ![71825687939__0DCEC21C-D66D-426B-856A-031078B04E9D jpeg](https://github.com/jaiecodes/CS437_Post_Labs/assets/72780632/c7582e4c-32ee-42a7-88c7-daf70fa13266)